gsidsid/gptio/README.md

       ],
     }
   ],
-  // Optional custom callbacks for progress reporting or early exits {
+  // Optional custom callbacks for progress reporting, custom memory schemes, or early exits {
     beforeAction: (action, input) => {
       // Add custom logic that should be run before each action